- 1 What is Squadron 42?

 Squadron 42 Gameplay

 One of the most anticipated features of the game is its story.
 Using a cast of A-list actors, there are more than 340 speaking roles enhanced with state of the art facial scanning and motion capture.
+The level of facial scanning allows for an accurate representation of nuanced facial features which brings the acting to a level never before seen in a video game.
 Overall, the story covers more than 20 hours of performance capture and 1255 pages of dialogue.

 As you complete the single-player campaign, you enter the persistent Star Citizen universe.
 Depending on how you did in your playthrough, you may have earned some cash and even citizenship.
 It’s also believed that you will start with an enhanced reputation with the UEE military and may have access to military ships.

 Featuring actors like Mark Hamill, Gary Oldman, and Gillian Anderson, Mark Strong, Liam Cunningham, Ben Mendelsohn, John Rhys Davies, Andy Serkis, to name a few, the game’s cast reads like a full-blown Hollywood movie.

 Admiral Ernst Bishop

 Gary Oldman plays Admiral Ernst Bishop, a brilliant military tactician who is single-handedly outmaneuvering the Vanduul.
 Compared to Alexander the Great, Hannibal and Patton, Ernst Bishop is a lifelong soldier with a history of pulling off amazing victories.

 He got that reputation by being willing to accept risks that others won’t.
 By looking at a battleship as just a weapons system, rather than a ship with 500 people on board, he uses each asset on the battlefield without being hindered by worrying about the potential loss of life that his orders may bring.
 This has always been his secret to continue winning.